Week 1: Learning The Pitching Skills

 In 2011 John wrote and directed the supernatural thriller “Hellgate” starring William Hurt and Cary Elwes.
 The film was awarded Best Film at the Bram Stoker International Film Festival as well as the Best Horror Film from the Fantasy Horror Awards in Italy, sponsored by Syfy Europe Universal.
 Prior writer-director credits include the thriller “Zyzzyx Road” starring Katherine Heigl and Tom Sizemore, and the family film “Magic” with Robert Davis and Christopher Lloyd.
 He is currently prepping his next feature film, “Truck Stop,” based on his novel.

 John is currently an adjunct Directing Instructor at the Los Angeles Film School and has taught pitching classes as a Guest Lecturer at the University of Southern California (USC).
+This is his debut at Raindance teaching the Pitching Skills Evening Workshop.

 In addition to his directing, John has written the screenplays for such films as “The Enemy” starring Roger Moore, Luke Perry, Olivia D’abo; “Contaminated Man” starring Peter Weller and William Hurt; “A Breed Apart” with Robert Patrick, Andrew McCarthy; “In Pursuit” with Daniel Baldwin, Claudia Schiffer , “Matter of Trust” with C. Thomas Howell.
 “The Kindred” with Rod Steiger, “Return of the Living Dead 3” with Mindy Clarke, “Past Perfect” with Eric Roberts, Laurie Holden and “Amphibious 3D” with Michael Pare.